PhilippeMarcMeyer/FieldsLinker/README.md

 ### v1.00 : Jquery 3.5 Compatibility

 ### v0.96 : Removing filter option and alternateview
+Sorry for the contributors : Fieldlinkers was diverging to much from the original intent and use case : to be a filter between a file to import and a database

+I made another plugin LinksMaker, which works the same but can allow more than 2 lists (you then compare lists two by two, by selecting them)

+this plugin works much the same as Fieldlinkers and the links syntax is the same

+this one could evolve in any direction !

 ### v0.95 : rewritten for multiples instances in mind